bpuderer/quickrefs/sql.md

 8           Child in T  1970        3           3           Deep Purple
 10          Highway St  1972        3           3           Deep Purple
 sqlite>
-sqlite> select * from tracks left join artists on tracks.artist_id=artists.id;
+sqlite> /* outer joins do not require the join condition to be met to be included in results */ sqlite> select * from tracks left join artists on tracks.artist_id=artists.id;
 id          name        year        artist_id   id          name
 ----------  ----------  ----------  ----------  ----------  ------------